Shreevats Goswami

-He was selected for the Board President's XI side for playing a practice match against Steve Smith's Australia in September 2017 where he was top scorer with 44 runs.
+He was selected for the Board President's XI side for playing a practice match against Australia in September 2017 where he was top scorer with 44 runs.
 His good performances has also earned him a spot for India A's ODI series against New Zealand A but got limited opportunities.

 In January 2018, he was bought by the Sunrisers Hyderabad and retained by the side for three years.